cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/azure.md

   * `template` The content of an Azure Resource Template.
   * `params` Parameters to provide to the Azure Resource Template.

+**Runtime Properties:**
+ * `resource_id` The id of the Azure deployment.
+ * `resource` The result of get/create Azure deployment operation.
+ * `template` Content of the template that the Azure deployment was created with.
+ * `outputs` Azure deployment outputs.
+ * `state` The state of the Azure deployment.
+I.e, a list of resources id's created by the Azure deployment and exist in Azure.
+ * `is_drifted` Boolean that indicates whether one or more of the resources created by the Azure deployment was deleted.

 **Example**

 This example shows adding resource parameters, and explicitly defining the azure_config.